AutoPCR: Automated Phenotype Concept Recognition by Prompting: Introduction

+Traditionally, CR can be divided into two stages: (1) entity extraction, which identifies text spans to be linked to ontology concepts; and (2) entity linking, which maps these spans to semantically corresponding ontology concepts.
 Early CR methods are primarily dictionary-based, which rely on lookup tables and string-matching techniques to identify concept mentions.
-While these approaches offer high precision, they suffer from low recall due to limited vocabulary coverage and inability to handle linguistic variations \cite{jonquet2009ncbo, taboada2014automated}.
-In recent years, researchers have increasingly adopted machine learning models that either employ biomedical named entity recognition (bioNER) methods for accurate entity extraction or domain-specific language models to enhance language understanding in biology.
-However, as these models are trained against a fixed ontology, they must be re-trained to recognize new concepts, limiting their usability for frequently updated ontologies like HPO (updated monthly).
-In contrast, large language models (LLMs), such as GPT-4 \cite{achiam2023gpt}, have demonstrated strong zero-shot learning capabilities, offering new possibilities for phenotype CR.
-Recent studies have shown that LLMs can effectively extract clinical information without domain-specific fine-tuning \cite{agrawal2022large, meoni2023large}.
-Despite their potential, LLMs face challenges related to factual consistency and reliability in knowledge-intensive tasks \cite{chen2023evaluating, reese2024limitations}.
+While these approaches offer high precision, they suffer from low recall due to limited vocabulary coverage and inability to handle linguistic variations \citep{jonquet2009ncbo, taboada2014automated}.
+In recent years, researchers have increasingly turned to neural methods that fine-tune domain-specific pre-trained language models (PLMs), such as BioBERT \citep{lee2020biobert}, on the rich synonym sets provided by the ontology.
+By distilling knowledge from synonymous relationships, these models effectively mitigate the challenges of lexical heterogeneity.
+However, as they are trained against a fixed ontology, re-training is required to recognize new concepts, limiting their usability for frequently updated ontologies like HPO as well as generalizability to unseen ontologies.
+In contrast, large language models (LLMs), such as GPT-4 \citep{achiam2023gpt}, have demonstrated strong zero-shot learning capabilities, offering new possibilities for phenotype CR.
+Recent studies have shown that LLMs can effectively extract clinical information, where phenotype concepts abound, without domain-specific fine-tuning \citep{meoni2023large}.
+Despite their potential, LLMs acquire ontology knowledge imperfectly during pretraining and cannot reliably disambiguate among the large number of highly specialized concepts in HPO without explicit ontology access \citep{labbe2023chatgpt, groza2024evaluation}.
 To address these challenges, retrieval-augmented generation \cite[RAG]{lewis2020retrieval} has emerged as an effective technique to improve LLM's CR performance by incorporating relevant information retrieved from the ontology through semantic similarity-based retrieval mechanisms.
-However, to improve recall, a large number of entities need to be generated, which conflicts with the limited throughput of OpenAI's API.
-This highlights \emph{the need for efficient semantic similarity models to filter noisy entities and prioritize high-quality candidate concepts}.
+However, the existing RAG-based method \citep{shlyk2024real} relies on general-purpose components that fail to capture the nuanced semantics of highly specialized and dynamic biological concepts.